-Registration begins May 13 for continuing students who attended in the Spring 2019 for both Summer and Fall 2019 terms.
+Registration begins November 11 for continuing students who attended in the Fall 2019 for both Winter and Fall 2020 terms.
 Registration dates for new, continuing and returning students are based on the Order of Registration.
 Manage your class schedule, adds, drops, waitlist, etc. on WebAdvisor/MyPortal.
 If you decide not to attend class and are not dropped from the class, you may receive a failing grade in the class and owe fees.
 It is your responsibility to drop yourself from classes that you decide not to attend.

 Observe payment deadlines!

-Students will be dropped for non-payment from unpaid classes.
+Students may be dropped for non-payment from unpaid classes.
 Check the college website for payment deadlines.